servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	Brass — Medieval age (belly and thighs – the covered parts)
 	•	Iron — Modern/industrial era (legs of strength)
-	•	Iron & clay — The divided final era approaching the end (feet) These observations are typological; Scripture does not explicitly state these areas but the structure naturally implies it.
+	•	Iron & clay — The divided final era approaching the end (feet) These observations are typological; Scripture does not explicitly state these aras but the structure naturally implies it.
 This reading does not claim the metals are the church ages; it asserts that the pattern of the metals matches the pattern Christ gives to the seven churches, in sequence and in character.
 Revelation’s churches, Daniel’s metals, and biblical prophetic “daughters” often move in parallel lines.
 The physical interpretation remains untouched.
-The spiritual reading runs beside it, consistent with the Scriptural pattern of type ? antitype.
+The spiritual reading runs beside it, consistent with the Scriptural pattern of type → antitype.

 V. Two Faces of the Image — “First the natural, afterward that which is spiritual.” — 1 Cor.
 15:46 The image in Daniel may therefore be understood as having two faces:
 	1	Physical — literal empires from Babylon to the final divided kingdom.